A Comprehensive Review of Image Line Segment Detection and Description: Taxonomies, Comparisons, and Challenges: High-level Overview of Line Segment Detection and Description

 \section{High-level Overview of Line Segment Detection and Description}

-Line segments generally appear in image regions where the image feature has a trend and significant variance, as shown in Fig. \ref{point_line_edge_demo} (c).
+An image line segment is a fundamental low-level visual element, defined as straight, slender and continuous sections of objects and scenarios within digital images.
+Line segments generally appear in image regions where the image feature has a trend and significant variance, as shown in Fig. \ref{point_line_edge_demo} (b).
 They are not dependent on specific objects and scenarios and are widely used in various vision tasks.
 They can be expressed by line segment endpoints or the combination of line segment midpoints, radii, and angles.